-Manager, Grassroots and PAC
+The IIA’s Manager, Grassroots and PAC

 The IIA’s Manager, Grassroots and PAC, will play a key role in strengthening and executing The IIA’s grassroots public policy objectives.
 This position is primarily remote, but requires the individual to be based in the greater Washington, DC area.
 The Manager will report to the Senior Director, U.S. Advocacy.

 Essential Duties and Responsibilities

 Manage operations of The IIA’s US congressional key person program and support the IIA’s Canadian key person program.
 This responsibility includes but is not limited to:

 Ensure all IIA chapters receive appropriate preparatory and collateral materials in advance of U.S. congressional or Canadian stakeholder meetings

 Support the Senior Director, U.S. Advocacy, and Director, Canadian Advocacy, on projects intended to increase member participation in IIA grassroots initiatives

 Assist with administrative operations and compliance activities of the organization’s U.S. political action committee, IIA PAC, including, but not limited to, preparing and filing compliance reports and continuously ensuring the accuracy of all contributor information

 Assist with the development and implementation of all IIA PAC fundraising strategies

 Assist with event planning and execution for various IIA PAC fundraising events

 Serve as a staff liaison to the organization’s PAC committee, planning meetings, preparing materials, taking notes, and responding to inquiries of the committee members

 Serve as a team representative on various internal organizational working groups, task forces, etc. to ensure cross-organizational collaboration and alignment on projects impacting the IIA Advocacy Team

 Support the Senior Manager, Advocacy and State Policy, as a secondary resource in coordinating the Advocacy Team’s direct communications and email lists in partnership with the Communications/Media Team

 Engage and support members and other stakeholders participating in various advisory volunteer councils and committees as needed

 Take notes and develop written summaries and reports for both internal and external audiences

 Special projects as assigned in support of The IIA’s overall global advocacy portfolio

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education and/or Experience

 Bachelor’s degree, preferably with a major in political science, economics, accounting, auditing, or public policy

 At least three years grassroots and/or political fundraising-related experience.
 Previous employment with a political campaign, PAC, or fundraising firm is a plus

 Knowledge of U.S. PAC compliance requirements

 Demonstrated experience prioritizing and balancing multiple, on-going high-profile projects with the ability to meet critical deadlines

 Strong management skills

 Self-motivation and an ability to work independently.
 Demonstrated significant attention to detail

 Subject matter familiarity with internal auditing, ESG/climate, cybersecurity, fraud, governance, risk, internal controls, data privacy, and blockchain policy is a plus

 Writing and Language Skills

 Strong writing skills with the ability to help explain internal audit profession concepts in language readily understood by a layperson.

 Intermediate to expert level of competency with all Microsoft office products, specifically Word, Excel and PowerPoint.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is occasionally required to stand; walk and sit.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is usually quiet.

-- Occasional travel in North America, as warranted, including periodic travel to our headquarters in Lake Mary, Florida.
+Regular, in-person meetings will be required, subject to any COVID or other governmental health restrictions.
+Occasional travel in North America, as warranted, including periodic travel to our headquarters in Lake Mary, Florida.